Andrew Mann

 Pa Chia Thao

 Pa Chia holds three fellowships: the NSF GRFP, Jack Kent Cooke, and Zona Amelia Earhart.
-She is a fourth-year graduate student in the in the Department.
+She is a sixth-year graduate student in the in the Department.
 Her research focuses on characterizing atmospheres of young planets through their transit depth as a function of wavelength (transmission spectroscopy).
 The greater goal is to study how planetary atmospheres change with time by comparing the transmission spectra of young planets to their older counterparts.

 wally